 Property Tax Relief

-Tennessee state law provides for property tax relief for low-income elderly and, disabled homeowners and as well as disabled veteran homeowners or their surviving spouses.
-This is a state program funded by appropriations authorized by the Legislature.
+Tennessee state law provides for property tax relief for low-income elderly and disabled homeowners, as well as disabled veteran homeowners or their surviving spouses.
+This is a state program funded by appropriations authorized by the General Assembly.
 Tax collecting officials, including county trustees, receive applications from taxpayers who may qualify.
 The Tax Relief section processes these applications and determines eligibility for the program.
 Each year over 100,000 individuals receive benefits from this $30,000,000 plus program.

 The Tax Relief Program began in 1973, as a result of the 1972 "Question 3" constitutional amendment.